ErickDmnt/PicoPlaca/README.md

 - Restrictions: Define restrictions based on the last digit of the vehicle's plate, day of the week and hour entered.
 - RestApi: Used to interact and easy integration  with Frontend applications.
+- Schema: Schema and data.sql added for quick integration of restrictions into the database.

 ## Technologies used